EsanSamuel/go-readme-generator/README.md

 ## Folder Structure Explanation

-`Go_cli` itself is structured as a typical Go project.
+`go-readme-generator` itself is structured as a typical Go project.
 Understanding its internal layout helps in comprehension and contribution:

 ```
-Go_cli/
+go-readme-generator/
 ├── .env                  # Environment file for storing the GEMINI_API_KEY 🔑
 ├── ai.go                 # Handles communication with the Google Gemini API, constructing and sending prompts 🤖
 ├── go.mod                # Go module definition file, listing project dependencies and Go version 📦